ugognw/cookiecutter-pylibrary/README.rst

       - .. code:: python

             "yes"
-      - Whether or not to include install the newly created package via poetry.
+      - Whether or not to include install the newly created package via Poetry_.
 If a virtual environment is not already active, this will create a new virtual environment in which to install the current package.

     * - ``activate_virtual_environment``
       - .. code:: python